meta-audience/BeatSaber_audience/docs/QUICKSETUP.md

 1. **Please backup your Beat Saber folder first.**
 2. Find your Beat Saber folder location.
-3. Download the XXX.zip file in release.
+3. Download the export_rel.zip file in the latest [release](https://github.com/meta-audience/BeatSaber_audience/releases).
 4. Extract the zip file to anywhere.
 5. There are three .dll files in this zip file.
 Drag them to following locations:
     - /Libs